sananpongIWN1999/Quran-Similarity/README.md

 # Quran-Similarity
 Subject : Data mining
 # Overview
-   This part of this work summarizes what I learned in the data mining section.This is a text mining, program using a program called KNIME.By using the data as an Excel file in the translation section of the Holy Quran from Surah Al Fatiha, which includes translations from 13 recognized translators.
+   This part of this work what I learned in the data mining section.This is a text mining, program using a program called KNIME.By using the data as an Excel file in the translation section of the Holy Quran from Surah Al Fatiha, which includes translations from 14 recognized translators.
  1. Abdul haleem
  2. Pickthal
  3. Yusuf ali